PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 supports a number of important features.
 These include the ability to simultaneously have different values in different contexts (often referred to as `"statefulness" <Parameter_statefulness>`), the ability to keep a record of previous values, and the ability to be `modulated <ModulatorySignal_Modulation>` by other Components in PsyNeuLink.
-These features are suppored by a number of methods on the Parameter class, as described below.
+These features are suppored by methods on the Parameter class, as described below.

 Accessing Parameter Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^